-Title Statement of Inc Juiry 1 Demonstrating Personal Improvement Our personal health and fitness choices can lead to positive changes that enhance our well-being.
+Title Statement of Inquiry 1 Demonstrating Personal Improvement Our personal health and fitness choices can lead to positive changes that enhance our well-being.
 2 Developing skills, roles and techniques (Winter sports) The development of specific skills and techniques in sports enhances movement and function which allows us to perform effectively during periods of competition and cooperation.
-3 Range of tactics and strategies Effective tactical decisions in team sports depend or players' understanding of spatial relationships and their interactions with one another in space and time.
+3 Range of tactics and strategies Effective tactical decisions in team sports depend on players' understanding of spatial relationships and their interactions with one another in space and time.
 4 Performing in aesthetics activities Effective communication involves understanding balance, space and movement, reflecting both personal expression and cultural influences.
-5 Problem solving Communication overcome challe can help to adapt tact enges. ics and 6 Developing skills, roles and techniques (Summer sports) • ur when we focus on t d refinement of skills and Identities and relationships big ideas that are bot and Health these are h relevant within 6.
-9 Fairness and development Orientation in time and space Aesthetics Change Globalization Connections Creativity ideas that are both relevant within and across disciplines and subjects.
-For PE
+5 Problem solving Communication can help to adapt tactics and overcome challenges.
+6 Developing skills, roles and techniques (Summer sports) Adaptations occur when we focus on the development and refinement of skills and techniques.

+big ideas that are both relevant within and across disciplines and subjects.
+For PE and Health these are Fs.